jbeck018/nuco/docs/USER-GUIDE.md

 ## Metadata and User Preferences

-Nuco provides a flexible metadata storage system that stores user preferences, organization settings, and integration-specific configurations.
+Neuco provides a flexible metadata storage system that stores user preferences, organization settings, and integration-specific configurations.
 This system ensures a personalized experience for each user while maintaining organization-wide consistency when needed.

 ### User Preferences